ebassi/graphene/README.md

     $ pacman -S mingw-w64-x86_64-meson	# only MINGW64 target
     $ pacman -S mingw-w64-i686-meson	# only MINGW32 target

-For the optional support for testing, GObject introspection, and documentation, you will need to install additional dependencies:
+For the optional support for GObject types, introspection, and documentation, you will need to install additional dependencies:

     $ pacman -S gtk-doc                 # optional